COVID-19: What you need to know

 - undertake regular cleaning and disinfection of workstations and frequently touched surfaces (doorknobs, handles, elevator buttons, and railings);

 - reduce or eliminate all work related interprovincial or international travel for employees; and

 - develop a process to accommodate workers with child care responsibilities during this health emergency.

-For all other Locals, here are answers to some of the most common questions we’re receiving from members based on the information available at this time.
+The MGEU has also created answers to some of the most common questions we’re receiving from members based on the information available at this time.